 Collateral Charge - With a collateral charge, security is provided in favour of the lender, registered in first position priority on the land and building.
 The specific details of the mortgage loan might not be included in the charge that is registered on the title to your property.
 A collateral charge can be used to secure multiple loans with your lender, including a mortgage or a line of credit.
-A separate credit agreement contains the specific terms of the mortgage loan
+A separate credit agreement contains the specific terms of the mortgage loan.

-Commitment - a mortgage commitment is a document where the lender agrees to lend the borrow money under a set of specified conditions.
+Commitment - a mortgage commitment is a document where the lender agrees to lend the borrower money under a set of specified conditions.
 The conditions usually include things like receiving income verification (employment letter, pay stubs, tax information), appraisal, copies of MLS listing, proof of down payment etc.

 Discharge - Process where lawyer removes mortgage from title registered at Land Titles.